code-check/challenge-look-and-say/README.md

 However, if your function is implemented very simple way, the last question eat all your memory.
 Try to find some optimization.

+Note.
+The secret tests will run on submitting challenge.
+These results are never shown on WebEditor.